excessive/DOMy/docs/syntax.md

 # Styles

 Styles are the beauty of an interface, the skin on our bones.
 In MVC terms, styles are the view.
-DOMinatrix Styles allow you to define individual style blocks based on CSS-like selectors and SCSS-like syntax.
+DOMy Styles allow you to define individual style blocks based on CSS-like selectors and SCSS-like syntax.

 ## Selectors